isimo00/RA-selection-aglorithms/README.md

 ---------
 *Instructions on experiment repetition*:

 The experiments can be run with bash script script.
-The script is provided with all lines commented; uncomment blocks to run experiments:
+The script is provided with all lines commented; uncomment blocks to run experiments.
+Final results are stored in a "Stats.txt" file inside ```/out``` directory.

 ---------
 *Requirements*:
 - C compiler (libraries stdlib.h, stdio.h, math.h, stdbool.h and time.h)